Adam Moss (mass murderer)

-Adam Matthew Moss was an English-American mass murderer who was responsible for the murder of seven people in Sioux City, Iowa.
-Sometime around the late hours of August 27 or early hours of August 28th, 2001, Moss entered the home of his girlfriend, Leticia Aguilar and killed her and her 5 children.
+Adam Matthew Moss was an American mass murderer who was responsible for the murder of seven people in Sioux City, Iowa.
+Sometime around the late hours of August 27 or early hours of August 28, 2001, Moss entered the home of his girlfriend, Leticia Aguilar, and killed her and her 5 children.
 They were bludgeoned to death with a hammer while Leticia also had her throat slit.
 On August 30, 2001, Moss also killed his former boss, Ronald Fish.
 He too was killed with a hammer and knife.
 Moss was captured the next day following a manhunt by police.
 He was sentenced to seven consecutive life terms with no chance of parole.
-It is considered the worst mass killing ever committed in Iowa.
+It is considered the worst mass killing committed in modern Iowa history.

 Childhood

 Adam Moss was born on September 5, 1977.
 Moss would struggle with mental health issues and drugs while growing up.
 He also would have multiple run ins with the law.
 His brother, Jason Moss, filed a domestic violence charge against him and also accused him of making threatening phone calls.
 In 1995, Moss would be sentenced to a year probation for assault, and then again in 1997 for burglary and theft.
 Before the murders, Moss had been living with his girlfriend, Leticia Aguilar and her five children for couple of months.
 Both had worked at Smurfit-Stone Container Co, a cardboard and paper products company.